Busey History, Family Crest & Coats of Arms

-The name, however, is a reference to the family's former place of residence, Bouce, in Orne, Normandy
+The name Busey arrived in England after the Norman Conquest of 1066.
+The Busey family lived at the parish of Bussey in Hereford.
+The name, however, is a reference to the family's former place of residence, Bouce, in Orne, Normandy.

 Early Origins of the Busey family

 The surname Busey was first found in Leicestershire at Wyfordby, a parish, in the union of Melton-Mowbray, hundred of Framland.
 "This place, at the Conquest, was granted to Roger de Bussy, Baron of Tickhill, in the county of York."

 Important Dates for the Busey family

 This web page shows only a small excerpt of our Busey research.
 Another 60 words (4 lines of text) are included under the topic Early Busey History in all our PDF Extended History products and printed products wherever possible.

 Busey Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Bussey, Busse, Bushe, Boosie, Boosey, Bowsey, Busey and many more.